Mdew23/Mdew23/README.md

 - 👋 Hi, I’m Vladimir Bazhenov
-- 👀 I’m interested in java backend
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on java dev
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: {our life is our code}